jerryhgladinet/docs/host_centrestack/source/chapter02.rst

 Tenant Management
 ====================

-After you are in the Hosted |prodname| section, you are seeing the Tenant manager.
+After you are in the Hosted |prodname| section, you can view the Tenant manager.

 .. note::

-    A Tenant is usually map to a client of yours.
+    A Tenant is usually mapped to a client of yours.

 New Tenant
 -------------